tirthajyoti/Machine-Learning-with-Python/Deployment/Linear_regression/Readme.md

 ## How to serve a linear regression model on a web API using Flask and Gunicorn
+I assume that you already have Python 3.6+ installed on your machine.<br>
 Clone/copy all the files in this folder into a single folder on your computer.

 #### Install required libraries

 **`$ pip install requirements.txt`**